Every film released in the US in 2025 that I’ve seen

 Walk Up

-Every Film I Saw Released in the US in 2022
+Every film released in the US in 2022 that I’ve seen

 In theaters